MahlumInnovationsLLC/MasterScheduler/replit.md

   - Fixed critical authentication issue preventing Engineering Overview data access by moving endpoint to authenticated route
   - Updated all frontend query references to use proper authenticated engineering routes (/api/engineering/engineering-overview)
   - Confirmed authentication middleware working correctly with proper 401 responses for unauthenticated requests
+- January 07, 2025: Hours Forecast Module Implementation
+  - Created new Forecast module for tracking and predicting manufacturing hours across all projects and phases
+  - Restricted access to Editor and Admin roles only through ViewerRestrictedRoute and module visibility controls
+  - Implemented comprehensive hours tracking with earned, projected, and remaining hours calculations
+  - Added period selection for Last Month, Last Quarter, and Year-to-Date historical performance analysis
+  - Created EnhancedHoursFlowWidget similar to Cash Flow widget with week/month/quarter/year period views
+  - Displays phase-by-phase hour distribution (FAB, PAINT, PRODUCTION, IT, NTC, QC) with stacked bar charts
+  - Calculates hours earned based on project completion percentages and phase date ranges
+  - Provides AI-powered insights for capacity utilization, peak periods, and phase distribution analysis
+  - Added to main navigation in Sidebar and MobileSidebar with TrendingUp icon
+  - Integrated with existing project data and manufacturing schedules for real-time calculations

 ## User Preferences